Themison-Portal/core-frontend.V3/README.md

 # Themison Clinical Trials Management Platform

-A comprehensive multi-tenant SaaS platform for managing clinical trials, built for hospitals and medical research institutions.

 ## 🏥 What is Themison?

 Themison is a clinical trial management system that enables organizations to: